History of the group

 - Facilitate opportunities for artists to exhibit/perform both within the community of Baw Baw Shire & the wider arts world.

-- Encourage networking of artists, craftspeople, designers, curators, performers, writers & audiences through the resources of the Baw Baw Arts Alliance.
+- Encourage networking and society of artists, craftspeople, designers, curators, performers, writers & audiences through the resources of the Baw Baw Arts Alliance.

 - Celebrate cultural diversity and support Aboriginal arts practice.